 How to create an activist movement and initiate global change?

-Under the tagline Play your part, play it loud, Sir Bob Geldof will take the stage at this year’s EAT Stockholm Food Forum to talk about global activism and what today’s activists can learn from Live Aid.
-Geldof is a world recognised musician, activist and founder of Band Aid & Live Aid.
+Under the tagline Play your part, play it loud, Sir Bob Geldof took the stage at this year’s EAT Stockholm Food Forum to talk about global activism and what today’s activists can learn from Live Aid.

-“Sir Bob Geldof brought ingenuity from pop culture to build one of the most successful activist campaigns in recent time,” said Jonathan Farnell, CEO at EAT Foundation.
 “Through Live Aid he created a movement, engaging people from different backgrounds to unite around a common cause.
 Even though we live in a different world today, many of the mechanisms Geldof mastered back then are still relevant”said Jonathan Farnell, CEO at EAT Foundation.

 In 1984, moved by television pictures of the famine-stricken Ethiopia, Geldof established Band Aid and wrote the song “Do they know it’s Christmas”?
 The year after he organized simultaneous Live Aid charity concerts that were held in London and Philadelphia and were broadcast live to 165 countries across the globe.
 Band Aid and Live Aid combined raised 150 million USD to the Ethiopian case.
 20 years later in 2005, the Live 8 concerts were performed in the same spirit and was a huge global fundraising event.
 More than 1,000 musicians performed at the eight concerts, which were broadcast on 182 television networks to as many as 3 billion viewers.